SukkaW/OpenCore-Document-zh_Hans/source/7-kernel.md

 This patch writes `0xFF00` to `MSR_IA32_PERF_CONTROL` (`0x199`), effectively setting maximum multiplier for all the time.

-*Note*: While this may increase the performance, this patch is strongly discouraged on all systems but those explicitly dedicated to scientific or media calculations.
+*注*：While this may increase the performance, this patch is strongly discouraged on all systems but those explicitly dedicated to scientific or media calculations.
 In general only certain Xeon models benefit from the patch.

 ### `CustomSMBIOSGuid`